Dora Tulloch

 Dora Lilian Tulloch (5 November 1878 – 30 December 1945) was an English stage performer, actor and playwright known as Dora Tulloch, Dora Senior and Dora Clement Salaman.
 She appeared in the 1899 film King John, adapted by Herbert Beerbohm Tree, the first film adaptation of a Shakespeare play.

 Early life

 Dora Tulloch was born in Maida Vale, Middlesex, London, the daughter of Conrad William A. Tulloch and Kate Wentworth Tulloch.
-Her father was a chartered accountant born in India.
 Her sisters Edith, Olive, Ada, and Beryl were also performers.

 Career

 As a girl "still in the period of loose hair and comparatively short frocks", Tulloch recited poetry in performances with her sisters, especially Edith.
 An 1892 review referred to her as "most interesting" and "a very clever child".
 In 1895 she was a speaker on the program for the Proms.
 Stage appearances by Tulloch included roles in The Little Minister (1898), King John (1899), and The Weavers (1901).
 She was billed as "Dora Senior" when she played Prince Henry in a short silent film version of King John in 1899, directed by and starring Herbert Beerbohm Tree; this was the first film adaptation of a Shakespeare play.

 Dora Senior (Dora Tulloch) as Prince Henry, second from left in this film clip from King John (1899).

 After she left the London stage, Dora Salaman continued working in theatre as a playwright, founder and director of the Roadwater Players, and as a judge in theatrical competitions.
 Published works by Salaman included The Lesson (1928), The Tale of a Cat, and Other Plays (1931), The Haunted Road, or Dead Woman's Ditch (1931), Flood Time (1936), A Pottle o' Brains (1938), Son for the Sea (1938), The Three Sillies (1939), and Always a Prisoner (1939).